habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   ~~~

 pkg_include_dirs
-: An array of paths, relative to the final install of the software,
+: Optional.
+An array of paths, relative to the final install of the software,
 where headers can be found.
 Used to populate `CFLAGS` for software
 that depends on your package.